jmscripted/jmscripted/README.md

-# joycemfl 🌙
+# joycemfl

-**`Computer science student`**
+**`Second-year Computer Science student`**

-Currently diving into data structures, algorithms, and web development.
+👩🏾‍💻 Currently diving into data structures, algorithms, and web development.
 I love building projects that challenge me to learn something new!

 ---